Though we have separated these dimensions out for the purpose of this lesson, please note that these dimensions are interconnected and interrelated.

 In an essay of at least 500 words, answer the following: How do you relate to the Hero’s Journey described in a wide variety of myths.

-Assignment 4: Doctrinal and Philosophical Dimension
+Part 4: Doctrinal and Philosophical Dimension

 The doctrinal and philosophical dimension assists us in gaining access to the mythical dimension through learning certain principles that underpin the social constructs within our religion and society.